 As the primary storefront for many businesses moves from street level to a keyboard, storekeepers can no longer see the faces of the people peering through the display window.
-But website owners can learn more than they may realize about the traffic coming to their online business, thanks to analytics platforms.
+But website owners can learn more than they may realize about the traffic coming to their online business, thanks to website analytics platforms.

 How It Analytics Works